Steward and the King, The

 Aragorn could scarce put words together.
 To hear the small ones were safe was almost more of a surprise than finding Gandalf alive.
 He was a wizard, after all.
 But hobbits escaping orcs!
 "The report can be trusted?"

-“Reliable, yes.”
-Gandalf’s eyes twinkled, despite the grief for Legolas.
-When he had seen Aragorn alone on the steps, he had feared many more had been lost.
-“And the news was of hobbits, plural, so unless there was somehow a search party out from the Shire and Bilbo led them down from Rivendell, all our hobbits are accounted for.
+"Reliable, yes."
+Gandalf's eyes twinkled, despite the grief for Legolas.
+When he had seen Aragorn on the steps with no others from the Fellowship, he had feared many more had been lost.
+"And the news was of hobbits, plural, so unless there was somehow a search party out from the Shire and Bilbo led them down from Rivendell, all our hobbits are accounted for.
 Hopefully we can collect them soon.
-They have done good work.”
+They have done good work."

 Two more seats were brought up, and Gandalf continued his council, now (and with great relief) letting Aragorn put forth his thoughts.
 Gede was soon echoing Eomer's opinions.
 Theoden found it well to have Gandalf's words supported by an old and trusted source.
 Gandalf was relieved to have Aragorn's help in the coming battles.
 It had been much for him, alone, to gain entrance to the hall, break Grima's power and cure the King, all the while not knowing how the quest had faired.